 A couple weeks ago I was having a patio chat with my friend Dallas, who was dithering over what to do with his facial hair.
 It was at the scruffy hipster beard stage, and he was considering sporting mutton chops, or perhaps a sturdy ‘stache.
 In his beard researching adventures he had started to learn about beard balms, oils, and mustache waxes, and was generally perplexed about the entire thing.
 Could he just use hair conditioner, he wondered?
 And that got me to thinking… I could make a conditioning beard balm.

-Want to watch this recipe instead of read it?
+Want to watch this project instead of read it?

 For something to be truly conditioning, it needs to be cationic.
 Cationic (or positively charged) ingredients adsorb (creates a very thin film on) our negatively charged hair.
 This leaves our hair feeling silky and soft, helping reduce breaking and increase hydration.
-Susan has an excellent post on this—I highly recommend giving it a read as it’s where I learned all this, and she’s clearly the master on this front.

 Now, your standard beard balm offers all kinds of great things to beards: some hold from a wax, some gloss and shine from the oils, taming, and some nice skin softening goodness for that face under the beard—but I’ve never seen a conditioning one before.
 Combine the gloss/hold/skin softening with some super awesome conditioning goodness, and I figured we’d have something pretty rad.
 It would be a bit like a solid conditioner bar, but waxier so it has some shaping and physical fly-away-taming abilities.